ietf-wg-cellar/ebml-specification/specification.markdown

 ## Master Element

-A Master Element MUST declare a length in octets from zero to VINTMAX.
-The Master Element MAY also use an unknown length.
+A Master Element MUST declare a length in octets from zero to VINTMAX or be of unknown length.
 See (#element-data-size) for rules that apply to elements of unknown length.

-The Master Element contains zero, one, or many other elements.
+The Master Element contains zero or more other elements.
 EBML Elements contained within a Master Element MUST have the EBMLParentPath of their Element Path equal to the EBMLFullPath of the Master Element Element Path (see (#path)).
 Element Data stored within Master Elements SHOULD only consist of EBML Elements and SHOULD NOT contain any data that is not part of an EBML Element.
 The EBML Schema identifies what Element IDs are valid within the Master Elements for that version of the EBML Document Type.
 Any data contained within a Master Element that is not part of a Child Element MUST be ignored.

 ## Binary Element